dottxt-ai/outlines/docs/quickstart.md

 docker run -p 8000:8000 outlinesdev/outlines --model="mistralai/Mistral-7B-Instruct-v0.2"
 ```

-This will by default start a server at `http://127.0.0.1:8000` (check what the console says, though)  with the OPT-125M model.
-If you want to specify another model:
+This will by default start a server at `http://127.0.0.1:8000` (check what the console says, though).
+Without the `--model` argument set, the OPT-125M model is used.

 You can then query the model in shell by passing a prompt and a [JSON Schema][jsonschema]{:target="_blank"} specification for the structure of the output: